JustAn0therDev/vim-configs/README.md

 Install [vim-plug](https://github.com/junegunn/vim-plug).
 This will enable you to install all plugins listed in the `.vimrc` file.

 Start up VIM (or restart if it was running) and run the `:PlugInstall` command.
 This should install all of the plugins without any issues.

+### Currently

+I'm using Neovim now, so at least Neovim 0.5 must be installed.

+### For telescope

+For telescope, `sharkdp/fd` must be installed for it to work when looking for files.
+It can be installed using `apt` on Debian distros, and on `scoop` or `choco` on Windows.